Sligo: Sligo Port

+The shipping companies which operated from Sligo included the Sligo Steam Navigation Company, which introduced the first steamer in 1857, Messrs Middleton & Pollexfen, Harper Cambell Ltd and the former Sligo Harbour Commissioners, which operated a number of dredgers used for the maintenance of the channel.

 The Sligo docks played an important role in the history of the labour movement in Ireland.
 The 1913 Sligo Dock strike lasted for 56 days and was a precursor to the Dublin Lockout that occurred 6 months later.
 Unlike the Dublin Lockout, the Sligo Dock strike resulted in victory to the workers.

-The port of Sligo declined during the 20th century with the decline of sail and steamships and the increasing size of cargo vessels.
-In modern times, the port handles cargoes of coal, timber, fish meal and scrap metal and around 25 ships per year dock in the harbour.
-In 2012 a feasibility study was undertaken into the dredging of the shipping channel.
+The Port of Sligo declined during the 20th century with the decline of sail and steamships and the increasing size of cargo vessels.
+As of the 21st century, the port handles cargoes of coal, timber, fish meal and scrap metal and around 25 ships per year dock in the harbour.

 Media

-There are three local newspapers in Sligo: The Sligo Weekender – out every Thursday (formerly Tuesday); the free Northwest Express – out the first Thursday of each month; and The Sligo Champion – out every Tuesday (formerly Wednesday).
+There are three local newspapers in Sligo: The Sligo Weekender (published every Thursday), the free Northwest Express (published the first Thursday of each month), and The Sligo Champion (published every Tuesday).
 Sligo Now is a monthly entertainment guide for the town, while Sligo Sport is a monthly sports-specific newspaper.

 The town has two local/regional radio stations: Ocean FM, which broadcasts throughout County Sligo and parts of some bordering counties; and West youth radio station i102-104FM, which merged with its sister station i105-107FM in 2011 to create iRadio.